openzipkin/zipkin/zipkin-server/README.md

 # zipkin-server
-Zipkin Server a Java 1.8+ service, packaged as an executable jar.
+Zipkin Server is a Java 1.8+ service, packaged as an executable jar.

 Span storage and collectors are [configurable](#configuration).
 By default, storage is in-memory, the http collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.